Agent signing keypair

 Proves which agent is calling.
 RS256 keypair, generated on the customer device.
 We never see the private half.

 Three trust zones, three keys, one decryption moment.
 Below is the high-level shape: what is held where, what is encrypted with what, and which boundary an attacker would have to cross to do real harm.
+Each audit row records which credential and which account connection were used.
+Agent identity uses CIMD identity documents with JWKS.
+Policy evaluation follows the AuthZEN standard.
+Delegation chains follow RFC-8693 with mandatory scope attenuation.
+Revocation cascades at the proxy: suspend an agent and its signed JWTs stop validating on the next call, no token outlives the change.

 A credential never sits in plaintext on two sides of any boundary at once.
 Each zone has a different operator, a different blast radius, and a different recovery story if it falls.